-- Strategic Goal 3: Be fiscally responsible and operate with transparency. - Strategic Goal 4: Identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value. - Strategic Goal 5: Build and maintain a healthy, safe, and productive work environment. - Strategic Goal 6: Develop adequate staffing and infrastructure to meet community needs.
+- Strategic Goal 2: Be fiscally responsible and operate with transparency. - Strategic Goal 3: Build and maintain a healthy, safe, and productive work environment. - Strategic Goal 4: Identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value. - Strategic Goal 5: Develop adequate staffing and infrastructure to meet community needs.

-Performance measures for the apparatus and equipment repair and maintenance function are under development as part of the district's strategic plan revision.
-These performance measures will be integrated into the district's budget in 2025.
+Performance measures developed as part of the district's strategic plan revision have been integrated into the district's budget in 2025 as illustrated in Table 25.